 If the amount of the advance exceeds the actual cash outlay for the month, the Operator may apply the excess to the subsequent month’s costs or cash advance requirement.
 It may also apply the advance to any amounts on the current or subsequent month’s billing for capital costs or operating expenditures that were not advanced, if any.
 If any remaining advance exceeds the actual costs of the subsequent month’s billing (or for the project if the advance was for the full project cost) the Non-Operator may request a refund.
 The refund protects the Non-Operator’s cash flow if the advance paid is significantly higher than the actual costs for the month (or project) or where there are no ongoing expenditures against which to apply the overpayment, as might happen with an exploratory well.

 Except as provided below, each Non-Operator shall pay its proportionate share of each bill in full within 30 days of receipt.
 If the due date is on a weekend or on a federal holiday, the payment will be due the following business day.
-If payment is not made within such time, the Operator has the right to charge Agreed Interest on the unpaid balance,commencing the day after the due date.
+If payment is not made within such time, the Non-Operator shall pay interest at the Agreed Interest rate on the unpaid balance, if requested by Operator.
+Agreed Interest on late payments accrues the day after the due date until the date the Operator receives payment.
 In addition, the delinquent Party shall reimburse Operator for attorney’s fees, court costs, and other costs incurred by Operator in connection with the collection of unpaid amounts.
 Non-Operator may not reduce or delay payment as a result of inquiries or anticipated credits unless the Operator has agreed.
 Notwithstanding the foregoing, the Non-Operator may reduce payment to the extent such reduction is caused by being billed for:

 (1) an incorrect working interest or Participating Interest that is higher than such Non-Operator’s actual working interest or Participating Interest, as applicable; or